Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

     - The bound expression is of a [`sealed class`][Sealed classes] type and all of its subtypes are covered using type test conditions in this expression.
       This should include checks for all direct subtypes of this sealed class.
       If any of the direct subtypes is also a sealed class, there should either be a check for this subtype or all its subtypes should be covered;
-    - The bound expression is of an [`enum class`][Enum classes] type and all its enumerated values are checked for equality using constant expression;
+    - The bound expression is of an [`enum class`][Enum class declaration] type and all its enumerated values are checked for equality using constant expression;
     - The bound expression is of a [nullable type][Nullable types] $T?$ and one of the cases above is met for its non-nullable counterpart $T$ together with another condition which checks the bound value for equality with `null`.

 TODO(Equality check with object behaves kinda like a type check.
 Or not.)